NOVEMBER 15- TODAY’S READING FROM THE ONE YEAR BIBLE- EZEKIEL 31:1-32:32; HEBREWS 12:14-29; PSALMS 113:1-114:8; PROVERBS 27:18-20

 The prophetic lament over Pharaoh, king of Egypt, is not pretty.
 He and the people of Egypt would meet a violent end in a foreign land.

 Ezekiel 32:2-3 2 “Son of man, take up a lamentation over Pharaoh king of Egypt and say to him, ‘You compared yourself to a young lion of the nations, Yet you are like the monster in the seas; And you burst forth in your rivers and muddied the waters with your feet and fouled their rivers.'”
 3 Thus says the Lord GOD, “Now I will spread My net over you with a company of many peoples, and they shall lift you up in My net.

 Ezekiel 32:15 15 When I shall make the land of Egypt desolate, and the country shall be destitute of that whereof it was full, when I shall smite all them that dwell therein, then shall they know that I am the LORD.

-This Psalm closes with the final prophecy against Egypt dated April 1, 585 B.C.
+This chapter closes with the final prophecy against Egypt dated April 1, 585 B.C.
 It reviews the previous falls of other political powers and concludes that Egypt will join them in the pit.